stoodder/falconjs/README.md

 * Remove jQuery for document load
 * Find a replacement library for jQuery to do Ajax handling that includes promises and typicals response callbacks
 * Add support for 'Date' type fields
+* Add support for Falcon.Collection in the without() method (remove all models from the resultant collection that are in the given collection)
+* Fix length() on collection chains
+* Add exec binding
+* add generate binding and Falcon.register for dynamically creating views
+* add listenTo on Falcon.Object
+* Create Falcon.Event object (includes .off method) to return from Falcon.on and Falcon.trigger

+Done
+* Convert Build process to Grunt.js
+* Added id override to model makeUrl